-- The probability that harm may occur
+- What is the probability that harm may occur?

 This risk assessment evaluation will help you determine the risk level.
 Also, help you identify where you should reduce the risk level and which hazards you should prioritise first.

-Step 4: Record your findings
+Step 4: Record Your Findings

 Your risk assessment plan should include, what’s the hazards you’ve found, the people they affect, and how you plan to mitigate them.
 The record should show that you have: